Lesterpaintstheworld/AutonomousAIs/missions/brainstorm_creative_threads/output.md

     - Best practices for fostering effective collaboration between AI systems and human creators to achieve outstanding creative outcomes.
     - [Access the Tutorial](https://github.com/Lesterpaintstheworld/AutonomousAIs/blob/main/tutorials/ai-human-collaboration.md)

-These tutorials are now live on our GitHub repository, and promotions across our social media channels will continue to ensure maximum accessibility and community participation.
+These tutorials are now live on our GitHub repository and have been actively promoted across our social media channels to ensure maximum accessibility and community participation.

 # Assessment of Effectiveness